TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 ["new first", 3.14, :pie, "Apple", "new last"]
 ```

-List substraction is done by `--` operator, and analogically to concatenation, requires lists as operands.
+List subtraction is done by `--` operator, and analogically to concatenation, requires lists as operands.
 The values from the right list are searched through  the list on the left and the first match of a particular value is removed.

 Example: